max-proj17/max-proj17/README.md

 🤝 **Collaboration**: Open to collaborating on projects that enhance my understanding and application of core programming concepts.

 ❗ **Notes**:
 - The "Embedded-Systems-Projects" repository primarily uses C and AVR Assembly.
-No C++ was involved.
 - Work from my TRACERS position is proprietary to the University of Iowa and won't be showcased here.

 📫 **Contact**: